FOSSEE/st-scripts/getting-started-with-functions/script.rst

 It doesn't have a docstring associated with it.
-Also we cannot infer anything from the function name, and thus we are forced to read the code to understand anything about the function.
+Also we cannot infer anything from the function name, and thus we are forced to read the code to understand about the function.

 {{{ switch to next slide, exercise 3 }}}